 The pool doesn't know what hash rate your miner is actually doing, but shares do prove what equivalent hash rate your miner is doing.
 Otherwise a person could mess with their miner and get it to say it is mining at 1000 times faster than it really is.
 Again shares do prove what equivalent hash rate your miner is doing.

-Now-a-days with Asic-Boost in most miners, even your miner doesn't know what equivalent hash rate it is doing, it must use the same process of estimating the hash rate based on the Difficulty of the shares it finds, otherwise it would report a much lower hash rate.
+Now-a-days with Asic-Boost in most miners, even your miner doesn't know what equivalent hash rate it is doing, it must use the same process of estimating the hash rate based on the Difficulty of the nonces it finds, otherwise it would report a much lower hash rate.

 If you wish to read up more about that Proof of Work, google 'BitcoinProof of Work' or 'BitcoinPoW'.